Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe

 3. Keep Training Sessions Short and Sweet

 If you have a young horse or are in a strict training program, taking time off or taking it easy in the summer might not be an option.
 If you are schooling a young horse or training for competitions, keeping up with your riding schedule is important.

 In addition to suggesting to my students that they avoid midday rides, I also suggest that they keep their sessions short and sweet.
 Neither we nor our horses have as much patience in the heat of summer, not to mention the annoyance of flies!

-In my opinion, getting on your horse for a half hour a day, four or five days a week, should be sufficient to keep him going well.
+In my opinion, getting on your horse for a half-hour a day, four or five days a week, should be sufficient to keep him going well.
 Going round and round out in the heat, trying to perfect something, is just asking for getting into a fight with your horse.
 Set yourself up for success!
-None of us are going to win a fight with a horse!
+None of us is going to win a fight with a horse!
 We all know that!

 4. Hydrate and Use Fly Masks

 We can't discuss summer riding without discussing the importance of staying hydrated!
 Drink lots of water and make sure your horse has access to clean water at all times.
 For horses who don't drink enough water, you may consider supplementing them with electrolytes, especially if they work extra hard or live outdoors 24/7.

 If your horse lives outside all the time, hopefully, he has access to some shade!
 If the flies are really bad, he would probably appreciate a fly mask.
-I sometimes have mixed feelings on fly masks.
+I sometimes have mixed feelings about fly masks.
 Just because I see how sweaty the horses' faces get . . . it is really a matter of opinion!

 Enjoy the Lazy Days of Summer!